jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.20 TopologicalStreamOrder

-Assigns each link in a stream network its topological order.
+Assigns each link in a stream network its topological order..

 *Parameters*: